What you wish they knew

 4. Flexibility can help save.

-Your clients often come to you with some very specific parameters about their itinerary — dates, times, airlines.
+Your clients often come to you with some very specific parameters about their itinerary — dates, times, airlines, and airports.
 You know that departing one day earlier or later can make a difference of hundreds of dollars.
+Or that choosing an alternative airport can result in savings that surpass the cab fare to drive a little further.
 You work your best travel agent magic when your clients can clearly express their travel goals, but value your judgment on the specifics on how to reach them.

 5. You’re working even when you’re on vacation.